 |U.S. Department of Agriculture||U.S. Postal Service|

-If you are a federal agency interested in entering into a data exchange agreement with SSA, please review the information on requesting a data exchange; all others, email us at ORDP.Data.Exchange@ssa.gov.
+If your Federal, State, or local agency, tribal organization or private entity is interested in entering into a data exchange agreement with SSA for programmatic or research data, complete the data exchange request form (SSA-157) and email it to ORDP.Data.Exchange@ssa.gov.
 Provide as much detailed information as possible, to include; contact information (i.e., name, address, email, and phone number), description and purpose of your data exchange request.
 A Data Exchange Liaison will respond to your email as soon as possible.